omeka/omeka-s-enduser/docs/modules/iiifpresentation.md

     - `collection`: The collection array
     - `item_set_id`: The item set ID
 - `iiif_presentation.3.item_set.collections`
     Triggered after composing an item set collections array.
 To modify the collection, handlers may modify the `collection` parameter and set it back to the event.
     - `collection`: The collection array
     - `item_set_ids`: The item set IDs in the collection.

+### IIIF Presentation v2

+These events are available for version 2 of the IIIF Presentation API.

+- `iiif_presentation.2.media.canvas`
+    Triggered after composing a media canvas array.
+To modify the canvas, handlers may modify the `canvas` parameter and set it back to the event.
+    - `canvas`: The canvas array
+    - `canvas_type`: The canvas type service object
+    - `media_id`: The media ID
+- `iiif_presentation.2.item.manifest`
+    Triggered after composing an item manifest array.
+To modify the manifest, handlers may modify the `manifest` parameter and set it back to the event.
+    - `manifest`: The manifest array
+    - `item_id`: The item ID
+- `iiif_presentation.2.item.collection`
+    Triggered after composing an item collection array.
+To modify the collection, handlers may modify the `collection` parameter and set it back to the event.
+    - `collection`: The collection array
+    - `item_ids`: The item IDs in the collection
+- `iiif_presentation.2.item_set.collection`
+    Triggered after composing an item set collection array.
+To modify the collection, handlers may modify the `collection` parameter and set it back to the event.
+    - `collection`: The collection array
+    - `item_set_id`: The item set ID
+- `iiif_presentation.2.item_set.collections`
+    Triggered after composing an item set collections array.
+To modify the collection, handlers may modify the `collection` parameter and set it back to the event.
+    - `collection`: The collection array
+    - `item_set_ids`: The item set IDs in the collection.